 During 2010-2013 sheep and goat herds were randomly selected for sampling.
 From 2014, sheep have been sampled at slaughterhouses.
 This resulted in better surveillance of the total population with the use of less resources than needed when sampled on farm.
 However, less animals were tested per herd, giving less accurate results on the herd level.
 In goats, the surveillance is based on sampling live animals in the herds.
-However, in 2020 bulk milk samples were added to the surveillance programme.
+However, in 2020 and in 2022 bulk milk samples were added to the surveillance programme, since dairy goat herds have little contact with other goat herds or sheep flocks due to biosecurity measures after sanitation and hence constitute an isolated population on its own.
+In 2022, sheep flocks and goat herds with registered abortions were included in the programme for a more risk-based sand targeted surveillance.

 The surveillance programme for B. melitensis in sheep has been evaluated using scenario tree modelling (6).
-When taking into account results accumulated from 2004 to 2018, it has been estimated that there is a 99% probability that the prevalence of sheep flocks being positive for B. melitensis is lower than 0.2% (P. Hopp, personal communication, 7).
-The results of the programme in 2019 and 2020 have further confirmed this conclusion.
+When taking into account results accumulated from 2004 to 2018, it has been estimated that there is a 99% probability that the prevalence of sheep flocks being positive for B. melitensis is lower than 0.2% (7).
+The results of the programme from 2019 to 2022 have further confirmed this conclusion.